startxfr/sxapi-core/docs/resources/couchbase.md

 ### Get endpoint

 The purpose of this endpoint is to make call to a couchbase server and to return the value associated to the given document ID.
+Use KV capabilities of Couchbase and work extremely fast on well sized cluster.

 #### Parameters